QubesOS/qubes-core-admin/doc/qubes-storage.rst

    both :py:attr:`~qubes.storage.Volume.snap_on_start` and
    :py:attr:`~qubes.storage.Volume.save_on_stop` set to `False` - namely,
    `volatile` volume.
 This property for DispVM's volatile volume is inherited from the template (but not for other types of VMs).
+For `volatile` volumes, this property defaults to :py:attr:`~qubes.storage.Pool.ephemeral_volatile`.

 Storage pool driver may define additional properties.